 by Mike Whitmer in Malpractice Insurance on Thursday, November 15, 2018

-The new law (the Sports Medicine Licensure Clarity Act of 2018) allows DCs who meet the law’s “covered sports medicine professional” definition to be covered by their malpractice insurer when they provide treatment to an athlete, athletic team, or team staff member outside of their state of licensure.
+The law (the Sports Medicine Licensure Clarity Act of 2018) allows DCs who meet the law’s “covered sports medicine professional” definition to be covered by their malpractice insurer when they provide treatment to an athlete, athletic team, or team staff member outside of their state of licensure.

 Here are some FAQs: